What should I do if I have blood in my semen?

-If you have concerns about this or have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).
+If you have concerns about a bladder examination under local anaesthetic, or you have experienced problems with local anaesthetic in the past, you should ask about having your examination under a brief general anaesthetic (i.e. whilst you are asleep).

-Download an information leaflet about examination under a general anaesthetic.
+Download an information leaflet about bladder examination under a general anaesthetic.